 Creating and extracting archives to one of a range of formats is reduced to a simple drag and drop process, and there's cloud support as a handy extra.
-What this means is that you can, in one quick and easy operation, create a compressed file, upload it to Dropbox, OneDrive, Google Drive or Yandex Disk and have a shareable link created automatically.
+What this means is that you can, in one quick and easy operation, create a compressed file, upload it to Dropbox, OneDrive, or Google Drive, and have a shareable link created automatically.

 If you're compressing files to share them, this is a brilliant option.
 If you're not a fan of the drag-and-drop interface, you can use the Windows context menu to take care of everything – the choice is yours.

-There are dozens of compressed file formats, but Hamster Zip Archiver can handle them all.
-The only drawback is that Hamster Zip Archiver is only available for Windows.
+There are dozens of compressed file formats, but Zip Archiver can handle them all.
+The only drawback is that Zip Archiver is only available for Windows.

 Another free compression program, PeaZip (for Windows and Linux) is simple looking but surprisingly powerful, and offers plenty of security options

 In addition to regular compression and decompression options, you can also use PeaZip to convert archives between formats.
 For the security conscious, this file compression software also offers AES256-based encryption and two-factor authentication, as well as a password manager.